zoom/zoomapps-sample-js/README.md

 2. [Google Cloud](https://cloud.google.com/run/docs/quickstarts/build-and-deploy/nodejs)
 3. [AWS](https://aws.amazon.com/getting-started/hands-on/deploy-nodejs-web-app/)

-### Secrets

-- Use the production credentials from your Zoom App
-- Generate production credentials for the session, and mongodb
-- Store your secrets using a secret manager on your hosting platform

-### MongoDB

-Change the connection string to point to your production MongoDB server

 ## Contribution

 Please send pull requests and issues to this project for any problems or suggestions that you have!
 Make sure that you